 Here's where shortcut barcodes can shine.
 Print out the most commonly used part numbers as shortcut barcodes and scan them into the app instead of slowly poking at the screen.

 You might print a flip book and hang it near where the work takes place.
-But be careful — long flip books can take a while to flip through, so keep them as short as you can.
+But be careful — long flip books full of custom barcodes can take a while to flip through, so keep them as short as you can.
 Or print them huge, like a poster.
 Consider using a printing company (like a Kinkos) to create books larger than your standard sheet of printer paper.
 The extra effort to create easy-to-use flip-books or posters will pay off in saved time by your workers.